A Walk Through Time: America Made Manifest

 The William Rolland Gallery of Fine Art, located adjacent to the William Rolland Stadium, opened in October 2011 with an exhibit of bronze statuary and paintings from the collection of William Rolland.
-Since then the gallery has held many exhibits including: "Western Saloon" featuring statues and paintings from the Bob Eubanks and William Rolland Collections; Resonating Images I 1900-1950 featuring representational masterpiece paintings, drawings and prints from the first half of the 20th century; and Resonating Images II, exhibiting representational works by modern and contemporary masters including Chuck Close, Fernando Botero, and Picasso.
+Since then the gallery has held many exhibits including: Western Salon featuring sculptures and paintings from the Bob Eubanks and William Rolland Collections; Resonating Images I 1900-1950 featuring representational masterpiece paintings, drawings and prints from the first half of the 20th century; and Resonating Images II, exhibiting representational works by modern and contemporary masters including Chuck Close, Fernando Botero, and Picasso.
 Exhibitions rotate approximately 4-5 times a year.

 About the Collector

-The gallery retains only a small part of the collection, which Rolland and his wife Kay Green are still assembling.
+The gallery retains a small part of the collection, which Rolland and his wife Kay Green are still assembling.
 He intends to donate it to Cal Lutheran over time.